 Follow our handy, hour-by-hour plan and everything should run like clockwork.
-Remember this is only a guide – in this scenario, the wedding is starting at 2pm – and you should build in extra time in case of bad weather.
+Remember this is only a guide.
+We have theoretically assumed the wedding is starting at 2 pm.

 The bridesmaids should be with you now.
-They should all be wearing button-through tops that can be easily removed without ruining make-up or hairstyles.
-As the bride you should be having your hair done first so the style can be perfected.
+Make sure your bridesmaids are wearing button-down tops that can be easily removed without ruining their makeup or hairstyles.
+As the bride, you should be having your hair done first so the style can be perfected.

 At this point, bridesmaids should be having their hair done while your make-up is being applied.

-12 – 12.30 midday
+12:00 – 12.30

-Speeches!
+Speeches times!
 Father of the bride goes first, then the groom and then the best man.
 If you want to make a speech it’s best to go after the groom.
 Everyone should have a glass of Champagne or similar for the toasts.